 PUB: SEPTEMBER 2017

-An Italian Afternoon is a collection of poems in various forms such as open field, a Terza Rima, a Sestina, a Sonnet as well as lyric poems about the author’s travels in Italy and her prolonged stay in Sipicciano looking after two beautiful dogs.
+An Italian Afternoon is a collection of poems in various forms such as open field, a Terza Rima, a Sestina, as well as lyric poems about the author’s travels in Italy and her prolonged stay in Sipicciano looking after two beautiful dogs.
 The poems capture the essence of Italy; the people, the landscape and the antiquities.

 ‘In this sequence Wendy Holborow demonstrates her lyrical and descriptive powers to advantage, and transmits to the reader the excitement and freshness of visiting a new place, in this case, Italy.
 She handles different forms deftly, and includes art history as she shares her experience,